rsyslog/liblogging/stdlog/stdlog.rst

 **stdlog_get_msgbuf_size()**.
 You may also use the **stdlogctl(1)** utility to find out the build time settings for the installed version of liblogging-stdlog.

+**stdlog_log_b()** is almost equivalent to **stdlog_log()**, except that the caller can provide a formatting work buffer.
+This is done via the *buf* and *buflen* parameters.
+This permits to use both smaller and larger buffer sizes.
+For embedded systems (or signal handlers), this may be convenient to reduce the amount of stack space required.
+Also, it is useful if very large messages are to be logged.
+Note that while there is no upper limit on the buffer size per se, the log drivers may have some limits.
+In general, up to 64KiB of buffer should work with all drivers.

 FACILITIES
 ==========